summitech/gitexplorer/README.md

 `tertiary-option.js` file is responsible for cases where there needs to be a third & final select box.

 ###### Steps to add a new command
+0. Please ensure you are not on the master branch.
+Checkout to a new branch entirely.
 1. Add an object to the array in the `primary-options.js` file.
 Sample Format:
 ```
  { value: 'show', label: 'show/view' }